zicklag/docs-1/docs/app/file-library.md

+---
+description: The File Library Module aggregates all files within the Directus Project into one consolidated library.
+readTime: 12 minutes
+---

 # File Library

 > The File Library Module aggregates all files within the Directus Project into one consolidated library.
 It is a